feugy/feugy.github.io/_posts/2011-01-22-mythic-forge-v2.md

 No more Flex Web applications means a new communication channel between UIs and server.
 As the game is multiplayer and online, this channel has to be always wired: web sockets seems a good candidate (early 2011: not widely supported).
 But web sockets are just... sockets.
-I made a quick implementation of the [STOMP][2] protocol in Java for my server (none available at this time).
+I made a quick implementation of the [STOMP][stomp]{:target='_blank'} protocol in Java for my server (none available at this time).

 It allows to share state between players and server, but also between game developers.

-Thanks to RestHub JavaScript stack, and the [ACE JavaScript editor][3] I was able to entierly rewrite my game authoring UI... in 4 weeks, which was the quarter of the time spent on the Flex equivalent.
+Thanks to RestHub JavaScript stack, and the [ACE JavaScript editor][ace]{:target='_blank'} I was able to entierly rewrite my game authoring UI... in 4 weeks, which was the quarter of the time spent on the Flex equivalent.

 The UI was far more easy and beautiful, with notable additions (shortcuts, syntax highlighting, code validations, icons).
-And automatically testable with [Selenium][4]
+And automatically testable with [Selenium][selenium]{:target='_blank'}

 {% include card.html image='/image/mythic-forge-v2-1.png' description='Map authoring with Prometheus UI' %}